lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   exact version or commit in case if specified .
 If no prefix is added, dbuild will fetch the most recent version in git master, or svn head.

+  Some other source repository formats are used in special cases: the ``ivy:`` scheme is only used together with the Ivy build system (see below), and the ``nil:`` uri means that no source files are used.
+This options is normally always specified, but in case it should be missing, "nil:" will be used.

 set-version
   This component is optional, and normally not used.
-During compilation, dbuild will automatically generate a version string that is used for the various artifacts that are produced by each project.
-However, in case you need to obtain artifacts with a specific version string, you can override the default value by specifying a specific version string here.
-If you are planning to use this feature in order to release artifact, then you also need to set the option "cross-version" to "standard", as explained in the section :ref:`section-build-options`.
+During compilation, dbuild automatically generates a special version string that is used while producing the various artifacts of each project.
+However, in case you need to obtain artifacts with a specific version string, you can completely override the default value by specifying a specific version string here.
+If you are planning to use this feature in order to release artifact, then you may need to set the option "cross-version" to "standard", as explained in the section :ref:`section-build-options`.

 set-version-suffix
   As an alternative to "set-version", this options will change only the version suffix, while